MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-color.md

 ## Guidelines

-Using standard Teams colors, which are designed to meet Web Content Accessibility Guidelines (WCAG) 2.1 contrast requirements, ensures a consistent, accessible experience across the supported themes.
+Use standard Teams colors, which are designed to meet Web Content Accessibility Guidelines (WCAG) 2.1 contrast requirements, ensures a consistent and accessible experience across the supported themes.

 :::row:::
    :::column span="":::